John Trenchard (writer)

 John Trenchard (1662 – 17 December 1723) was an English writer and Commonwealthman.
+He is best known for writing a series of 144 essays with Thomas Gordon entitled Cato's Letters (1720–23), condemning corruption and lack of morality within the British political system and warning against tyranny.

 Life

 Trenchard belonged to the same Dorset family as the Secretary of State Sir John Trenchard.
-He was educated at Trinity College, Dublin, and became a lawyer.
+He was educated at Trinity College, Dublin, and studied law in London.
+He was married to Anne Blackett who after his death would marry Thomas Gordon.
+He leant William III £60,000 in 1689.
 From 1722 until his death Trenchard was also a member of Parliament for Taunton.
 He died on 17 December 1723.